|

 I was just

-thinking about going to kip last night when the phone rang. ‘er indoors TM had been out at a mucky undercrackers party and on the way home her trusty
+thinking about going to kip last night when the phone rang. ‘er indoors TM had been out at a

-towed home, with the alternator belt missing.
-Which was a
+ghost.
+Eventually (at 1am!) she was towed home, with the alternator belt

-nuisance.
-To be honest the thing hasn’t sounded right for a while.
+missing.
+Which was a nuisance.
+To be honest the thing hasn’t sounded right

-didn’t spend too much last night on mucky undercrackers.
+much last night on mucky undercrackers.

 In the week (with help from